Read the press release

 Since you’re an independent contractor, you might be responsible for estimated quarterly taxes—especially if Lyft is your sole source of income.

 Make sure to pay estimated taxes on time.
 Each quarter, you're expected to pay taxes for that quarter's payment period.
-Here are the due dates for 2023:
+Here are the 2025 due dates:

 For more information, visit our Quarterly Taxes Guide.